mohnikbakht/deeplearningexpress.github.io/index.md

 <p><b>Notebook 6 (Additional Concepts):</b> In this notebook you will learn about some methods to enhance your model architectures, and some considerations that will help boost the training (depending on the application).
 These topics include: Residual Networks (ResNet), dimensionality reduction, gradient clipping, learning rate warmup.</p>
-<p style="color:#4863A0;"> If you want to do work with images, such as image recognition, object detection, face recognition, etc tasks CNN might be a good choice! </p>

   <p><em> &emsp; &emsp; To access the notebook in Google Colab <span>&#8594;</span>
     <a href="https://colab.research.google.com/drive/1MUoHtdoo2IiXkYuOO0JqM4LP8ZpeL5N7?usp=sharing">